-4. Borrow against an asset
+4. Borrow Against an Asset

-Your home equity line of credit, a life insurance policy…etc. The interest rate may be the lowest of all of these options, but you are on the hook for all of it (As you would be for all borrowing options).
+Your home equity line of credit, a life insurance policy…etc. The interest rate may be the lowest of all of these options, but you are on the hook for all of it (As you would be for most borrowing options).
 Default and you may lose your asset.

-5. Private loans
+5. Private Loans

-This is where the interest rate can sky rocket.
+This is where the interest rate can skyrocket.
 Parents seem to be under the impression that their child can borrow money, on their own, without a cosigner.
 I hear this frequently.
 We told Johnny that we will pay up to the state school cost of attendance and the remainder will be his to fund.
 Although there are some places where a cosigner is not required, it is rare and the student has to meet certain conditions.
 The more likely option is that the student can take out the loan but a cosigner is required.
 What does this mean?
 That means that the cosigner’s credit is affected and if the student defaults the cosigner is on the hook.
 And, the cosigner has to have good credit to cosign.
 Essentially, this loan is your responsibility.

 I think you get the gist of what I outline above.
 The most important point here is this.
 Be proactive.
 Set your financial boundaries up front, early on, when you are doing your college search.
 Understand at that time what options you have to borrow, if you even want to go down that route, and select colleges that fit your financial criteria.
-Although Johnny may be thrilled with be accepted to and heading to this college, down the road, you and he can be crippled with debt and regretting that you didn’t heed my advice early in your process.
+Although Johnny may be thrilled with being accepted to and heading to this college, down the road, you and he can be crippled with debt and regretting that you didn’t heed my advice early in your process.